 - 1. In the Uyuni Web UI, navigate to your Red Hat Enterprise Linux 8 CLM project.
 Ensure that you have included the AppStream channels for your project. - 2.
-Click btn: Create Filter and use these parameters: - ° In the Filter Name field, type a name for the new filter. - ° In the Filter Type field, select Module (Stream). - 3.
+Click btn:Create Filter and use these parameters: - In the Filter Name field, type a name for the new filter. - In the Filter Type field, select Module (Stream). - In the Matcher field, select equals. - 3.
 Click Browse available modules to see all modular channels. - 4.
 Select a channel to browse the modules and streams: - In the Module Name field, start typing a module name to search, or select from the list. - In the Stream field, start typing a stream name to search, or select from the list.